briandfoy/briandfoy.github.io/_posts/2021-10-16-don-t-compare-covid-to-deaths-from-war.md

 In all US wars (combat actions, police actions, whatever), we've lost 1,350,000 [according to Wikipedia](https://en.wikipedia.org/wiki/Talk:United_States_military_casualties_of_war), although that counts totals from both sides in the Civil War.
-These numbers disputed too, and different articles even within Wikipedia have slightly different numbers.
+These numbers are disputed too, and different articles even within Wikipedia have slightly different numbers.
 See [the American Battlefield Trust's accounting](https://www.battlefields.org/learn/articles/civil-war-casualties), for example.
 Indeed, the deaths from the US Civil War are close to our total COVID numbers.